 Two days later an excisional biopsy was performed and the pathology revealed a melanoma with Breslow depth of 12.5 mm, Clark level 5, and a relatively high rate of three mitoses per millimeter squared.
 The peripheral margins were quite close at 0.2 mm, however the deep margin was 6 mm.
 One week after finding melanoma in the mole, I had a sentinal node biopsy, revealing a further diagnosis of metastases.
 I still struggle to understand these terms, but I do know they have altered my life forever.

 Within a month I had a right hip wide local excision to 2 cm margins, and a superficial and deep right groin lymphadenectomy, going home to be on strict bedrest for eight weeks.
 I had four of thirteen lymph nodes positive, therefore I received further treatment post-surgery, in the form of immunotherapy.
-I participated in a clinical trial, receiving eight doses of ipilimumab over sixty-eight weeks; four treatments three weeks apart, and (then?) four treatments three months apart, with the last treatment in September 2015.
+I participated in a clinical trial at Sunnybrook in Toronto, receiving eight doses of ipilimumab over sixty-eight weeks; four treatments three weeks apart, and then four more treatments, each being three months apart, with the last one in September 2015.

-I have CT scans every twelve weeks to maintain surveillance on my melanoma.
-Although I am considered at high risk for recurrence, to date I am still clear and I am grateful to report I am beginning to feel that my life may resume with hope and ambition.
+I still have CT scans every six months to maintain surveillance on my melanoma.
+Although I am considered at high risk for recurrence, to date I am still clear and I am grateful to report that my life has resumed with hope and ambition.
 I am happy to share my story as it may help someone else feel less desperation in such a scary situation.
 Living with melanoma is not easy, but we are not alone.